anialonglin/anialonglin/README.md

 # 👋 Hi, I'm Ania

 Welcome to my GitHub profile!
-I'm a Computer Science student passionate about **software engineering**, **AI**, and **digital media**.
+I'm a Software Developer passionate about **software engineering**, **AI**, and **digital media**.
 I enjoy building accessible and thoughtful user experiences, automating everyday tasks, and exploring the intersections between technology and society.

 ## 🎓 About Me